Impulsleistung/fullStackWeather/local_run.md

 To run and inspect your Docker container locally, follow these steps using Docker commands in your terminal.
 Here’s how you can do it:

 ### Step 1: Build the Docker Image
-First, you need to build the Docker image from the Dockerfile you've set up.
-Navigate to the root directory of your project where your Dockerfile is located and run:

 ```bash
 docker build -t weather-app:local .